Indian Ocean Studies Minor

 Overview

-The Indian Ocean Minor is a dynamic and interdisciplinary field of study that encompasses a vast array of disciplines spanning the Indian Ocean rim.
-This academic pursuit offers a unique lens through which to examine the intricate web of connections that have shaped the region’s history, culture, and geopolitics for millennia.
-The minor will help students navigate the rich cultural connections, circulations and complexities along the Ocean’s littoral.
-This emerging focus reflects a growing recognition of the Indian Ocean’s crucial role in global history and contemporary international relations.
+The Indian Ocean minor offers a unique lens through which to examine the intricate web of connections that have shaped the region’s history, culture, and geopolitics for millennia.
+This dynamic and interdisciplinary field of study will help students navigate the rich cultural connections, circulations and complexities in a region that has played a crucial role in global history and contemporary international relations.

 Program Administrators